cloudflare/cloudflare-docs/content/fundamentals/speed/speed-test/faq.md

 ---
 pcx_content_type: faq
 title: FAQ
-weight: 3
+weight: 4
 ---

 # FAQ

 Below you will find answers to our most commonly asked questions.
-If you cannot find the answer you are looking for, refer to the community page to explore more resources.
+If you cannot find the answer you are looking for, refer to the [community page](https://community.cloudflare.com/c/website-application-performance/88) to explore more resources.

 ## How long does it take for a test to load?